gravitational/teleport/docs/4.2/enterprise/index.md

 ```

 **DBA Role**
-This role let's the contractor request the role DBA.
+This role lets the contractor request the role DBA.

 ```yaml
 kind: role
 metadata: